Survivor Series (2006)

 The 2006 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 20th annual Survivor Series and took place on November 26, 2006, at the Wachovia Center in Philadelphia, Pennsylvania.
-The event featured wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions, marking the first Survivor Series to include the ECW brand.
+It was the 20th annual Survivor Series and took place on November 26, 2006, at the Wachovia Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+This was the first Survivor Series to include the ECW brand after its introduction earlier that year in May.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The main match on the SmackDown! brand was King Booker versus Batista in a Last Chance match for the World Heavyweight Championship, which Batista won by pinfall after hitting King Booker with the World Heavyweight Championship belt.
-The main match on the Raw and ECW brands was Team Cena (John Cena, Bobby Lashley, Kane, Sabu, and Rob Van Dam) versus Team Big Show (Big Show, Test, Finlay, MVP, and Umaga) in a 5 on 5 Survivor Series match.
-Team Cena won the match after Cena pinned Big Show last.
-The primary match on the SmackDown! brand was Chris Benoit versus Chavo Guerrero for the WWE United States Championship, which Benoit won after forcing Guerrero to submit to the Sharpshooter.

-Mickie James defeated Lita with the Mickie DDT in Lita's retirement match to win the WWE Women's Championship.
-The main match on the card was Team DX (Triple H, Shawn Michaels, Jeff Hardy, CM Punk, and Matt Hardy) versus Team Rated-RKO (Edge, Randy Orton, Johnny Nitro, Mike Knox, and Gregory Helms) in a 5 on 5 Survivor Series match.
-Team DX won the match after Triple H pinned Orton following a Pedigree.
-This marked the first time since the brand extension was created that wrestlers from different brands wrestled on the same Survivor Series team.
+Three Survivor Series matches were held on the card.
+The main event was the main match on the SmackDown! brand, in which defending champion King Booker faced Batista in a Last Chance match for the World Heavyweight Championship, which Batista won.
+The main match on the Raw and ECW brands was a Survivor Series match in which Team Cena (John Cena, Bobby Lashley, Kane, Sabu, and Rob Van Dam) defeated Team Big Show (Big Show, Test, Finlay, MVP, and Umaga).
+The primary match on the undercard for the SmackDown! brand was Chris Benoit versus Chavo Guerrero for the WWE United States Championship, which Benoit won.
+Additionally, Mickie James defeated Lita in Lita's retirement match to win Raw's WWE Women's Championship.
+Another main match on the card saw Team DX (Triple H, Shawn Michaels, Jeff Hardy, CM Punk, and Matt Hardy) defeat Team Rated-RKO (Edge, Randy Orton, Johnny Nitro, Mike Knox, and Gregory Helms) in a Survivor Series match.
+This marked the first time since the brand extension was created that wrestlers from different brands wrestled on the same Survivor Series teams.

 Production

 Background

-The event was held at the Wachovia Center in Philadelphia, Pennsylvania.
+The 20th annual Survivor Series was held at the Wachovia Center in Philadelphia, Pennsylvania.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.

-The 2006 event was the 20th Survivor Series and featured wrestlers from the Raw, SmackDown!, and ECW brand divisions.
-It was the first Survivor Series to include ECW, a relaunch of the former Extreme Championship Wrestling (ECW) promotion that became a WWE brand in May, subsequently also being the first to feature the ECW World Championship (though the championship was not defended as the champion was involved in a Survivor Series match).
-The event was scheduled to be held on November 26, 2006, at the Wachovia Center in Philadelphia, Pennsylvania.
+The 20th Survivor Series was scheduled to be held on November 26, 2006, at the Wachovia Center in Philadelphia, Pennsylvania.
+It featured wrestlers from the Raw, SmackDown!, and ECW brand divisions.
+This was the first Survivor Series to include ECW, a relaunch of the former Extreme Championship Wrestling (ECW) promotion that became a WWE brand earlier that year in May, subsequently also being the first to feature the ECW World Championship (though the championship was not defended as the champion was involved in a Survivor Series match).